Travelling with pets

 Getting your pet ready for travel

 Get in touch with your local Singapore Airlines office at least two weeks before your departure.
-We'll need the following information on your pet:
+We will need the following information on your pet:

 - Weight of pet